-For thousands of years, yogis and spiritual enthusiasts have used Mala during meditation.
-Mala first emerged over 3,000 years ago in India in Buddhist and Hindu prayer during ceremonial meditation called Japa.
+You may be wondering, "what is a mala?"
+For thousands of years, yogis and spiritual enthusiasts have used Malas during meditation.
+Malas first emerged over 3,000 years ago in India in Buddhist and Hindu prayer during ceremonial meditation called Japa.
 Contemporaries today still use them for focus during meditation, yoga, and affirmations.
 These are widely found in a range of materials, including wood, metal, and stone.

 Mala Beads have been used in Buddhist and Hindu prayer ceremonies and meditation for centuries.
 These are typically used to aid in counting the number of repetitions of mantras or phrases.
-There are typically 108 in a string, and there is usually a decorative tassel on the end of the strand, sometimes adorned further with embellishments or amulets.
+In both Hindu and Buddhist prayer beads, there are typically 108 in a string, and there is usually a decorative tassel on the end of the strand, sometimes adorned further with embellishments or amulets.
 They are often compared to the Catholic rosaries, also used widely in religious applications.

-The meaning of these is deeply symbolic and spiritual, however, this has found a new life being used in meditation and yoga practice for concentration and mindfulness.
-As there are 108 beads, which is seemingly a random number, several theories exist.
+"Mala beads meaning" is a common google search phrase, and one that we'd like to help you unpack.
+The meaning of these is deeply symbolic and spiritual, and can vary for each person and purpose.
+But using malas in meditation and yoga practice can aid in concentration and mindfulness.
+A mala consists of 108 beads, which is seemingly a random number, but several theories exist.
 Some believe the one represents God, the zero stands for humility, and the eight mirrors the infinity symbol.
 Others endorse the belief that malas become what is intended by the wearer, and it is these intentions that create energy and synergy.

-What is the Best Way to Wear Mala?
+What is the Best Way to Wear Malas?

 If you are going to wear Mala beads, there are a few rules you should know about.
 For example, it is not appropriate for your beads, either necklaces or bracelets, to ever touch the ground.
-Also, make sure that you are cleansing your rosary periodically, or when you feel like there has been a lot of negative energy around you.
+Also, make sure that you are cleansing yourmala periodically, or when you feel like there has been a lot of negative energy around you.
 The generally used method is that you wear the beads for a period of 40 days so that they can become attuned to your energy.
 You can balance out the energy, and recharge them, by placing them in the direct light of the sun for an entire day, or the moon overnight.
 It is also suggested that you don’t allow others to touch, hold, feel, or use them.
-This is a practice that is currently debated as they are a useful prayer implement that many can benefit from.
-If you are so inclined, go ahead and let others handle your rosary, as you can always cleanse and recharge them later.
+This is a practice that is currently debated as they are a useful prayer implement that many can benefit from, and it is for the betterment of all humanity to share this positive practice.
+If you are so inclined, go ahead and let others handle your prayer beads, as you can always cleanse and recharge them later.

-The most widespread use is for improved focus and controlled breathing during yoga and meditation, or when praying.
-The best way to use your pearls is to first take a few cleansing breaths and try to clear your mind.
+If you're wondering how to use mala beads, the most widespread use is for improved focus and controlled breathing during yoga and meditation, or when praying.
+The best way to use your beads is to first take a few cleansing breaths and try to clear your mind.
 This is much easier when you are seated comfortably with your eyes closed and back straight.
 Try to think about your intention, use your mantra or chant, while continuing to visualize your intention.
-Hold them in your right hand, start at the Guru bead, and count, using your thumb to pull each bead to you with each mantra or chant.
-Take time and care to hold and handle the Mala beads, turn them individually in your hands and rotate each bead with your thumb and index finger.
+Hold the beads in your right hand, start at the Guru bead, and count, using your thumb to pull each bead to you with each mantra or chant.
+Take time and care to hold and handle the meditation beads, turn them individually in your hands and rotate each bead with your thumb and index finger.
 The knotting makes it easier to go from one bead to the next and helps with the tactile experience as you focus on your thoughts.
 Remember to breathe deeply, slowly, and relax during your practice.
 These beads also make for an effective aid during progressive relaxation practice when you are attempting to clear the mind and form intentions.

 When you find your way back to the starter bead, you will have completed 109 repetitions, including the Guru bead, and you can reverse your direction if you choose for more mantras and meditation.
 Whether you pray, chant, or meditate out loud or silently is up to you.
 Just be cognizant and considerate of others if you are practicing in public forums, group meditations, or yoga classes as everyone else is trying to also clear their mind and focus.